You’ve got to love the toddler years! They are full of little gifts like hitting, screaming, and even licking!

-What do you do when your toddler won’t eat?
+What do you do when your toddler doesn’t eat?

-If you are going through the ‘my toddler doesn’t eat’ phase, then you can try the tips on this page. do not pressure them, set consistent meal times, let your toddler choose their food, rein in the snacking, and ask for help if needed.
+If you are going through the ‘my toddler doesn’t eat’ phase, you can try the tips on this page.
+Do not pressure them; set consistent meal times, let your toddler choose their food, rein in the snacking, and ask for help if needed.

 How do I stop my toddler from refusing to eat?

 Always make sure that your toddler is hungry when it comes to mealtimes.
 If your toddler is not hungry, they will refuse to eat.
-If your toddler is hungry, they will (hopefully) eat.
+However, if your toddler is hungry, they will (hopefully) eat.
 There are a few exceptions, for instance, if your toddler is sick.

 Do toddlers go through a stage of not eating?

-Yes – this is a very common phase for toddlers to go through.
-As phases go, it is one of the easiest to fix, because they will get hungry if you cut back on their snacking!
+Yes – this is a widespread phase for toddlers to go through.
+As phases go, it is one of the easiest to fix because they will get hungry if you cut back on their snacking!
 Usually, that is the end of the ‘my toddler doesn’t eat’ phase.